Staying Alive in a Tough Market in the Mortgage Industry

 All too frequently, branding and communications activities are considered expenses that need to go as soon as the economy does an about-face.
 Such is not the case if you’ve managed your expenses wisely and therefore have the ability to make an investment that can change your future as soon as the market bounces back.

-Here are 10 advantages to maintaining, or even increasing, your mortgage marketing, PR and branding efforts in a down economy:
+Here are 10 advantages to maintaining, or even increasing, your communications and branding efforts in a down economy:

 - Building your market share…the most obvious opportunity

 - Allows for increased marketing exposure for your company with less competitive interference/noise